-In next sections the external memory bus timings are reported.
-The given values are computed for a maximum CPU clock of 40 MHz.
+The following sections include the External Memory Bus timings.
+The given values are computed for a maximum CPU clock of 40MHz.

-It is evident that when higher CPU clock frequency is used (up to 64 MHz), some numbers in the timing formulas become zero or negative, that in most of the cases is not acceptable or not meaningful at all.
-In these cases, it is necessary to relax the speed of the bus setting properly $t_A$ , $t_C$ and $t_E$
+Obviously, when higher CPU clock frequency is used (up to 64MHz), some numbers in the timing formulas become zero or negative which, in most cases is not acceptable or not meaningless at all.
+In these cases, it is necessary to relax the speed of the bus setting properly $t_A$ , $t_C$ and $t_F$

-All external memory bus timings and SSC timings reported in the following tables are granted by design characterization and not fully tested in production.
+All External Memory Bus Timings and SSC Timings reported in the following tables are granted by Design Characterization and not fully tested in production.